ssobedevad/EUDave/README.md

 The Game is written for unity.

-You can either download from itch.io:
+You can either download from itch.io: (Most Up To Date Version)

 https://dave2923.itch.io/funny-map-game

 or

 Download a zip file of the project at https://github.com/ssobedevad/EUDave-Builds

 <img width="911" height="430" alt="image" src="https://github.com/user-attachments/assets/2317ab54-3bd1-4f79-86f3-c2b820bec273" />